Many veterans that attend college are in need of housing.

 The Heroes Center is in Phase One:

-Community College (GTCC) are homeless.
+Community College (GTCC) who need housing or may be homeless.
 The Heroes Center

 is undergoing renovations to create critically needed housing